maxim5/time-series-machine-learning/README.md

 Saved models consist of the following files:
  - `run-params.txt`: each model has the following run parameters:
     - Ticker name, e.g., `BTC_ETH`.
-    - Time period, e.g. `4h`.
+    - Time period, e.g., `4h`.
-    - Target column, e.g. `high` (means the model ies predicting the next high price).
+    - Target column, e.g., `high` (means the model is predicting the next high price).
-    - Model class, e.g. `RecurrentModel`.
+    - Model class, e.g., `RecurrentModel`.
     - The `k` value, which denotes the input length, e.g., `k=16` with `period=day` means the model needs 16 days to predict the next one.
  - `model-params.txt`: holds the specific hyper-parameters that the model was trained with.